miztiik/security-incident-response-instance-isolation/README.md

     - AWS CLI pre-configured - [Get help here](https://youtu.be/TPyyfmQte0U)
     - GuardDuty Enabled in the same region - [Get help here](https://youtu.be/ybh_556IMpk)

+    _**Note**: Make sure the region is same for AWS CLI and GuardDuty, We will use the same region to deploy our stacks._

 1. ## Clone the repository

     Lets clone the repo locally to customize it to suit your needs.